Health Anxiety Therapist NY

 I’m a licensed therapist in New York State and the founder of Teletherapy AG, a virtual therapy practice serving adults throughout New York.

-I offer active, skills-based therapy focused on changing how you respond to internal experiences, not just talking about them.
-Therapy with me is about learning new ways to relate to anxiety, panic, worry, and discomfort so they no longer dictate your choices or limit your life.
+Therapy with me focuses on learning new ways to relate to anxiety, panic, worry, and uncertainty so they no longer dictate your choices or limit your life.

-We pay close attention to how worry, mental checking, symptom monitoring, and reassurance-seeking show up, and how these responses can unintentionally keep anxiety going.
+In our work together, we pay close attention to patterns such as worry, mental checking, symptom monitoring, and reassurance seeking, and how these responses can unintentionally keep anxiety going.

 You just have to be willing to learn.

 Sessions are collaborative, grounded, and practical.
-We slow things down, look at your patterns with clarity, and build skills you can actually use in your everyday life.
+We slow things down, examine patterns with clarity, and build skills you can actually use in everyday life.

-I’m also a first-generation, West Indian, New Yorker 🇹🇹🇧🇧🗽.
+I am also a first generation West Indian New Yorker 🇹🇹🇧🇧🗽.
 That lived experience shapes how I show up in the therapy space.
-There’s no pressure to code-switch here or fit into a version of therapy that doesn’t feel authentic to you.
+There is no pressure to code switch here or fit into a version of therapy that does not feel authentic to you.

 Clients often tell me, “I’ve never thought about my emotions this way before.”